cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

     | 3          | ML       |
     +=======================+

-After the transformations from ValueMapper plugin, output will have below structure.
+After transformation by the ValueMapper plugin, the output will have this structure and contents, with the *designation* column replaced by the *designationName* column, using values looked up from the mapping database:
-Here destination column values will be replaced in destinationName by using Mapping Dataset (Key-Value pair):

     +=========================================================+
     | field name      | type                | value           |